 The Task supports including and excluding filter for directories and files.
 All excluding filters are Logical AND relationship.

 The Task could be set as the 1st Task only.
-The Replication Task and Copy to Tape Task could be the subsequence Tasks.
+The Copy Recovery Point Task, Replication Task, File Copy Task and Copy to Tape Task could be the subsequence Tasks.

+We need to make some change to skip generating volume bitmap and remove the logic which depends on volume bitmap, because 16 TB disk requires 4GB volume bitmap to be stored in block2.

+BMR is not supported.

 ASBU Lite Integration is supported.
+Let’s plan for it at this moment.

 The backed up data should be stored in Recovery Point format.
 The Backup Destination of the Task could be either recovery point or recovery set.
 It could be either dedup data store or non-dedup data store.
 Local disk on Proxy Agent or shared path is also supported to be backup destination.